 About Journey

-Journey is a male Australian Shepherd almost 8 years old.
+Journey is a male Australian Shepherd over 8 years old.
 Carefully selected as a great representative of his breed, Tammy decided to make him part of their program.
 Tammy has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Journey Aussies reports to performing the health tests below on their breeding dogs.
 Ask your breeder about the tests performed on the parents of your litter.
 Learn more about health testing for Australian Shepherds.